 While on a hill, most people release the clutch until the bite point and quill the throttle to remain consistent on the slope and keep the vehicle moving in reverse.
 This would bring about the great wear of friction material of the clutch and you would need to replace it rashly.
-Vehicles with the slope hold feature tend to hold the vehicle for around 2-4 seconds after driver release the brake pedal.
+Vehicles with the slope hold feature tend to hold the vehicle for around 2-4 seconds after the driver releases the brake pedal.

-Don’t keep your car in gear when you are at a stop light
+Don’t keep your car in gear when you are at a stoplight

 For most people living in towns, there will be several traffic stops at about every half a kilometer in the city area.
-Keeping your vehicle in gear while at the traffic lights it will after your vehicle in a long run since the gear is engaged and the vehicle isn’t moving.
-Your clutch will experience the unnecessary wear and tear.
-It’s advisable to put your vehicle in neutral at traffic light this will reduce the general wear on your clutch.
+Keeping your vehicle in gear while at the traffic lights it will after your vehicle in the long run since the gear is engaged and the vehicle isn’t moving.
+Your clutch will experience unnecessary wear and tear.
+It’s advisable to put your vehicle in neutral at a traffic light this will reduce the general wear on your clutch.